-In case of emergency or weather closures, TVCC currently sends alerts to anyone with a Collegeprovided e-mail account.
-This system, TVCC Alert, lets the College rapidly communicate with students, faculty, and staff by also sending a voice message and/or instant text message to cell phones.
+In case of emergency or weather closures, TVCC currently sends alerts to anyone with a College-provided e-mail account.
+This new system, TVCC Alert, lets the College rapidly communicate with students, faculty, and staff by also sending a voice message and/or instant text message to cell phones.

-In order to receive emergency text messages and voice mail alerts, individuals must sign up and provide their cell phone information.
+In order to send you emergency text messages and voice mail alerts, TVCC needs individuals to sign up and provide their cell phone information.